cloudnativetrainings/trainings/k8s_helm/11_dependencies/README.md

 In this task, you will learn about Dependencies.

+> Navigate to the directory `11_dependencies`, before getting started.

 ## Inspect the Charts

 Take a look athe `Chart.yaml` file.
 There is a dependency defined for the Chart called `my-dependency`.